ItsSmudgy/InsanityCode/README.md

-# Terraria-Insanity-Mod-Creator
+I am the creator of the Insanity mod for Terraria
-The creator of the Insanity mod for Terraria
+The Developer Team is currently a WIP